So, D-aspartic acid benefits testosterone production… but how does D-aspartic acid do this?

-Take note that though many standard DAA supplements recommend cycling DAA 2-3 weeks “on” and 1-2 weeks “off,” Testo Lab Pro®’s minimally effective dosage of D-AA-CC requires no cycling and may be safely used daily for long-term male health and fitness enhancement.
+Take note that though many standard D-aspartic acid dietary supplements recommend cycling the amino acid D-aspartic acid 2-3 weeks “on” and 1-2 weeks “off,” Testo Lab Pro®’s minimally effective dosage of D-AA-CC requires no cycling and may be safely used daily for long-term male health and fitness enhancement.

 With D-AA-CC, the dosage requirement is smaller.

-- 600mg D-AA-CC daily is an effective dosage for safely and sustainably maintaining healthy levels of testosterone with minimal risk of side effect.
+- 600mg D-AA-CC daily is an effective dosage for safely and sustainably maintaining healthy testosterone levels with minimal risk of side effect.

-Research has found safe administration at 3,000mg, though 6,000mg DAA has been associated with lower T production.
+Research has found safe administration at 3,000mg, though 6,000mg D-aspartic acid has been associated with lower T production.
 But for D-AA-CC, the 600mg daily dosage is sufficient for safely boosting T.

 Does D-Aspartic Acid Have Any Side Effects?

-By stimulating the HPG axis, D-aspartic acid encourages greater production of FSH, LH, and testosterone.
+By stimulating the HPG axis, the amino acid D-aspartic acid encourages greater production of FSH, LH, and testosterone.

 For this reason, it's a much healthier method of testosterone boosting than that of, say, anabolic steroids, which simply flush the body with an inordinately high degree of synthetic testosterone activity.

 As such, it’s rare for DAA to oversteer into “side effect” territory.

 Even so, as with most dietary supplements, natural or otherwise, taking excessive amounts of D-aspartic acid may pose certain adverse side effect risks.